 The Administration Office

-Up until recently, we have not paid much attention to remote working.
-Most of our staff are hands on and cannot work from home, and the staff at the administration office at Old Brookside enjoy coming to the office to spend time together and talk with the residents (as well as doing their work!).
-In accordance with government guidance, the administration office staff are working from home mostly but do call in to collect post and do other tasks.
-We are working with our telephone provider to enable our office staff to make and take calls at home and in the interim, anyone who is in the office will take phone calls.
-If no-one is in, callers will be able to leave a voice mail, but can also contact any of the office staff by emailing them direct: the naming convention is firstname.lastname@example.org, or use email@example.com, and the message will be passed to the appropriate person, who will get back to you.
+Up until March last year, we had not paid much attention to remote working.
+Most of our staff are hands on and cannot work from home, and the staff at the administration office at Old Brookside enjoy coming to the office to spend time together and chat with the residents (as well as doing their work!).
+However, the office is now closed to visitors and staff are working from home.
+The phone (01217847889) is answered every day between 9.00am and 4.30pm.
+If you prefer to email us, the naming convention is firstname.lastname@example.org, or use email@example.com, and the message will be passed to the appropriate person, who will get back to you.

 Our care homes continue to provide care and support for their residents and we have rigorous procedures in place to minimise the risk of transmission of infection.
-All relatives and close friends should have been contacted about non-essential visiting and alternatives for keeping in touch.
-Our staff will help residents to use mobile phones or computer tablets if required.
+All relatives and close friends have been contacted about non-essential visiting and alternatives for keeping in touch.
+Our staff help residents to use mobile phones or computer tablets if required.
 Care homes are now required to allow two visitors per resident, as long as they do not have coronavirus in the home currently or have had an outbreak recently.
 Visits at windows may be allowed but there are different arrangements at each home; more details can be obtained from each home manager.